 AerospaceNU offers our Introduction to Rocketry class every fall at no cost to its students.
 In this class, we teach the basics of rocketry and introduce the main aspects of the club as a whole.
-This year’s “Intro” class is divided into four different tracks: Airframe, Avionics, Liquids, and Mechatronics.
+This year’s “Intro” class is divided into four different tracks: Airframe, Avionics, Mechatronics, and Propulsion.
 Every skill level is welcome and encouraged to sign up!

 In the Airframe track you will work in a small group to design, build, and launch a rocket airframe, the skeleton and skin of a full rocket.
 The goal of this track is to learn and build a rocket airframe for a successful launch, and you will have the option to design for a potential payload.